kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 ### ALP (Alkaline phosphatase)

-Common Name: ALP
+-   Common Name: ALP
-Long Name: Alkaline phosphatase, total isoenzymes in blood/serum Test Type: ALP
+-   Long Name: Alkaline phosphatase, total isoenzymes in blood/serum
+-   Test Type: ALP
-Panels: Liver Panel
+-   Panels: Liver Panel
-Equivalent Tests: N/A
+-   Equivalent Tests: N/A
-Not Equivalent Tests: N/A
+-   Not Equivalent Tests: N/A
-Indications: Assists in detecting liver disease or bone disorders.
+-   Indications: Assists in detecting liver disease or bone disorders.
 In conditions affecting the liver, damaged liver cells release increased amounts of ALP into the blood.
-Description: ALP is an enzyme found in several body tissues, including liver, bone, kidney, bowel (intestine), and in the placenta of pregnant women.
+-   Description: ALP is an enzyme found in several body tissues, including liver, bone, kidney, bowel (intestine), and in the placenta of pregnant women.
 The highest concentrations of ALP are in bone and liver cells.
 Any condition causing excessive bone formation, including bone disorders such as Paget's disease and others such as rheumatoid arthritis and healing fractures, can cause increased ALP levels.
 Children and adolescents typically have higher blood ALP levels because their bones are still growing.
 ALP is often used to detect blocked bile ducts because ALP is especially high in the edges of the cells that join to form bile ducts.
 If one or more bile ducts are obstructed, for example by a tumor, blood levels of ALP can be high.
 Smaller increases of blood ALP levels are seen in liver cancer and cirrhosis, with use of drugs toxic to the liver, and in hepatitis.
-Related Tests: AST; ALT; GGT; Bilirubin
+-   Related Tests: AST; ALT; GGT; Bilirubin
-Approximate Reference Range (Each site will have slight variations): Approximately 30 - 120 international units (IU)/L, although the normal ranges can vary slightly, e.g., some laboratories may have a normal range of 44 - 147 IU/L. Normal values vary with age and gender.
+-   Approximate Reference Range (Each site will have slight variations): Approximately 30-120 international units (IU)/L, although the normal ranges can vary slightly, e.g., some laboratories may have a normal range of 44 - 147 IU/L. Normal values vary with age and gender.
 High ALP levels are seen in children undergoing growth spurts and in pregnant women.
-Comments: Low levels of ALP may be present with zinc deficiency and are temporarily low after blood transfusions or heart bypass surgery.
+-   Comments: Low levels of ALP may be present with zinc deficiency and are temporarily low after blood transfusions or heart bypass surgery.
 A rare genetic disorder of bone metabolism called hypophosphatasia can cause very low levels of ALP.
 Temporary elevations are also seen with healing fractures.
 Oral contraceptives may decrease ALP; anti-epileptics may increase ALP.
-Test Method Variance:
+-   Test Method Variance:
-Other:
+-   Other:

+&#x2013; Associated LOINC:   1783-0, 6768-6, 6769-4, 77141-0
+&#x2013; Associated CPT:  82040

 ### ALT (Alanine Aminotransferase, SGPT)